terrdv/terrdv/README.md

-I'm Terrence David a Computer Science student at the University of British Columbia interested in full-stack development and ML.
+I'm Terrence a Computer Science student at UBC interested in full-stack and ML
 ---

 ##  Frontend